Jeancyjr/Jeancysr/README.md

-- 👋 Hi, I’m @Jeancyjr
+- 👋 Hi, I’m @JeancySr
-- 👀 I’m interested in
+- 👀 I’m interested in Tech
-- 🌱 I’m currently learning css & Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...